Akaten/gscatter-js/README.md

 if(!GScatterJS.gscatter.isExtension){
     var flag = confirm('You haven\'t download extension, confirm to download') if(flag){
-        // if installed, nothing hapen
-        // if not installed, jump to install page according to environment GScatterJS.openExtensionPage()
+        // jump to install page according to environment GScatterJS.openExtensionPage()
     }
 }